who we are

 Laura Gray McCann is the Assistant Director of the Memphis Chapter of The American Institute of Architects, where since 2017 she has been responsible for assisting in day-to-day operations, internal and external communications, partnerships, continuing education programs and events of the Chapter, which serves nearly 300 architect members and over 80 corporate partners.
 Prior to joining AIA Memphis, Laura Gray spent five years in the curatorial department at the Dixon Gallery and Gardens in Memphis, TN, where she played a crucial role in the organization and production of exhibitions traveling to the Dixon, the research and development of Dixon-originated exhibitions and catalogs, and the interpretation of the Dixon’s permanent collections.
 Laura Gray is a graduate of Rhodes College and holds an M. Litt. in the History of Art and Art World Practice from Christie's Education in London, UK, and a certificate in Art and Business from Sotheby’s Institute of Art, London.
 She is also a registered yoga teacher (RYT-200) and spends her free time teaching yoga.

-Nefertiti Orrin is a native Memphian whose passion for Education has led her to become the Grants Director at Community LIFT.
+Nefertiti Orrin is a native Memphian whose passion for Conservation has led her to become the Executive Director at Clean Memphis.
 Her work is fueled by her deep belief that empowered and engaged people can bring about transformative change in the communities where they live, work, and play.
-With over fifteen years experience as an educator and a champion for education reform, Nefertiti took on leadership roles with United Way, The New Teacher Project, and Partners in School Innovation based in Chicago.
-Prior to joining Community LIFT, she was the Managing Director of Alumni Leadership for Teach for America and was handpicked to present on Alumni Engagement at the annual TFA Alumni Leadership Conference.
+With over fifteen years experience as an educator and a champion for education reform, Nefertiti took on leadership roles Community LIFT, United Way, The New Teacher Project, and Partners in School Innovation based in Chicago.
+She was also the Managing Director of Alumni Leadership for Teach for America and was handpicked to present on Alumni Engagement at the annual TFA Alumni Leadership Conference.
 Her mission is to ensure there are targeted resources funneled to under-resourced neighborhoods to create sustainable and thriving communities.

 Joel Parsons is an artist, curator, and teacher based in Memphis, where he is an Assistant Professor of Art and Director of Clough-Hanson Gallery at Rhodes College.
 His artistic practice centers queer intimacy, and has been shown at Yale University’s Greene Gallery; Western Exhibitions in Chicago, IL; and the Yerba Buena Art Center Triennial in San Francisco, CA. He is the co-founder of Beige, an alternative gallery and performance space devoted to the work of queer artists and a founding member and current co-chair of the ArtsMemphis Artist Advisory Council.
 His country music performance art band, The Dixie Dicks, recently released their first album, VERS.
 His curatorial practice is often collaborative and driven by a desire to bring institutional resources to bear on conversations of equity and marginality.
 Recent projects include The Weight of Hope, No Fate But What You Make: Art and Queer Spirituality, Faith Wilding: Fearful Symmetries, and Rashayla Marie Brown: Supreme Being.
 As a Thomas J Watson Fellow he spent a year studying relational aesthetics in emerging contemporary art centers.
 He received an MFA from the School of the Art Institute of Chicago.